dfaker/WebmGenerator/README.md

 - `Clear all clips on current clip` - Clears all of the subclips defined on the current video.
 - `Add Subclip by text Range` - Accepts ranges as text for example "1:23 to 1:48.2" or "12s - 13.5s" and adds them as new subclips, a range of formats accepted.

+### configuration.json

+`statsWorkers` - The number of threads that are allowed to run, have responsibility for background analysis of video such as scene changes and audio loudness isolation.

+`encodeWorkers` - The number of ffmpeg instances that will run to perform the final encodes in parallel.

+`imageWorkers` - The number of threads dedicated to providding the filter preview images and timeline thumbnails.

+`encoderStageThreads` - The number of threads used by the final encoder if it supports multi-threaded encoding.

+`maxSizeOptimizationRetries` - The maximim number of times the system will attempt to get under the file size target before giving up.

+`tempFolder`- The folder where in-progress video files are stored.

+`tempDownloadFolder` - The folder where downloads from youtube-dlp are placed.

+`downloadNameFormat` - A naming mask that controls how youtube-dlp formats the final filename output.

+`defaultProfile` - The default profile that is initially selected and set in the encode tab.

+`defaultPostProcessingFilter` - The default post filter that's applied in the encode tab.

+`defaultSliceLength` - The default length of a subclip added with the 'b' key or add new subclip menu option.

+`defaultTargetLength` - The target duration the length counter and warning bar is set to on the cuts tab.

+`defaultTrimLength` - The default amount of time assumed to be taken up in fades between scenes.

+`defaultDragOffset` - The amount of time the seek position will skip back into the video when dragging the wntire subclip.

+`defaultVideoFolder` - Default folder to open when opeining a new video file.

+`defaultImageFolder` - Default folder to open when opeining a new image file.

+`defaultAudioFolder` - Default folder to open when opeining a new audio file.

+`defaultFontFolder` - Default folder to open when opeining a new font file.

+`defaultSubtitleFolder` - Default folder to open when opeining a new subtitle *.srt file.

+`loopNudgeLimit1`,`loopNudgeLimit2`,`loopSearchLower1`,`loopSearchUpper1`,`loopSearchLower2`,`loopSearchUpper2` - The maximum and minimum ranges that the 'loop tools' menu will use during scans.

+`seekSpeedNormal` - Standard seek speed.

+`seekSpeedFast` - Seek speed when holding down shift.

+`seekSpeedSlow` - Seek speed when holding down ctrl-shift.